salihozkara/Encrypted-Text-Generator-using-Parent-Child-Processes-and-Caesar-Cipher-Algorithm/Readme.md

-# Encrypted Text Generator using Parent-Child Processes and Sezar Cipher Algorithm
+# Encrypted Text Generator using Parent-Child Processes and Caesar Cipher Algorithm

-This project demonstrates the usage of parent-child processes and Sezar Cipher algorithm to encrypt text using C language.
-The parent process sends an ordinary pipe to the child process, which encrypts the received text using the Sezar Cipher algorithm with 4 threads in parallel.
+This project demonstrates the usage of parent-child processes and Caesar Cipher algorithm to encrypt text using C language.
+The parent process sends an ordinary pipe to the child process, which encrypts the received text using the Caesar Cipher algorithm with 4 threads in parallel.
 The encrypted text is stored in a shared memory and is finally read by the parent process and displayed on the screen.

 ## Getting Started